 – You can run your needs through an eligibility checker before deciding whether you even need a loan, whether you’re eligible for one, and which one is right for you.

-– If you’re on top of your repayments, short term loans can be a really easy, efficient way for you to resolve any short term cash flow issues.
+– If you’re on top of your repayments, short term loans can be a straightforward, efficient way for you to resolve any short term cash flow issues.

 – If you don’t check the terms and conditions carefully, you can be lumped with hidden default fees.